 This activates a lot of your muscle areas; your back muscles, biceps, triceps and much more.

 The underhand dumbbell row is a workout used to help increase the definition and focus on contracting the middle muscles of your back and can also hit the upper or lower lats if done at a particular angle without losing your form.

 Here is how to do this exercise:

-Step 1: Simply lean forward a little bit ( about 45 degrees) while standing, hold both the dumbbells at your knee level using and underhand grip and row the dumbbells, just like in this example video below.
+Step 1: Simply lean forward a little bit ( about 45 degrees) while standing, hold both the dumbbells at your knee level using an underhand grip, and row the dumbbells, just like in the example video below.

 Step 2: Make sure that you keep your back and shoulders in the same position as in the video, this is important to work all the muscles correctly.